Robert Graves: Literary career

 In 1955, he published The Greek Myths, which retells a large body of Greek myths, each tale followed by extensive commentary drawn from the system of The White Goddess.
 His retellings are well respected; many of his unconventional interpretations and etymologies are dismissed by classicists.
-Graves in turn dismissed the reactions of classical scholars, arguing that they are too specialised and "prose-minded" to interpret "ancient poetic meaning," and that "the few independent thinkers ... [are] the poets, who try to keep civilisation alive."
+Graves, in turn, dismissed the reactions of classical scholars, arguing that they are too specialised and "prose-minded" to interpret "ancient poetic meaning," and that "the few independent thinkers ... [are] the poets, who try to keep civilisation alive."

 He published a volume of short stories, ¡Catacrok!
 Mostly Stories, Mostly Funny, in 1956.
 In 1961, he became Professor of Poetry at Oxford, a post he held until 1966.

 In 1967, Robert Graves published, together with Omar Ali-Shah, a new translation of the Rubaiyat of Omar Khayyam.
 The translation quickly became controversial; Graves was attacked for trying to break the spell of famed passages in Edward FitzGerald's Victorian translation, and L. P. Elwell-Sutton, an orientalist at Edinburgh University, maintained that the manuscript used by Ali-Shah and Graves, which Ali-Shah and his brother Idries Shah claimed had been in their family for 800 years, was a forgery.
 The translation was a critical disaster and Graves's reputation suffered severely due to what the public perceived as his gullibility in falling for the Shah brothers' deception.
+It was in 1967 that the first full-length assessment of Graves' work was published.
+Swifter Than Reason by Douglas Day concentrated on Grave's development as a poet from his earliest work in 1916 to the most recent collection, using Graves' critical writings as commentary.

-In 1968, Graves was awarded the Queen’s Gold Medal for Poetry by Queen Elizabeth II.
+In 1968, Graves was awarded the Queen's Gold Medal for Poetry by Queen Elizabeth II.
 His private audience with the Queen was shown in the BBC documentary film Royal Family, which aired in 1969.

 From the 1960s until his death, Robert Graves frequently exchanged letters with Spike Milligan.
 Many of their letters to each other are collected in the book Dear Robert, Dear Spike.

-On 11 November 1985, Graves was among sixteen Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poets' Corner.
-The inscription on the stone was written by friend and fellow Great War poet Wilfred Owen.
-It reads: "My subject is War, and the pity of War.
-The Poetry is in the pity."
-Of the 16 poets, Graves was the only one still living at the time of the commemoration ceremony.